open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 To add a new package you need to generate a `SPEC` file for the package which contains all required information for the build infrastructure to generate the `SRPM` and `RPM` for the package.
-There are a few steps involved to create a new package for Edge Microvisor Toolkit.
+There are a few steps involved in creating a new package for Edge Microvisor Toolkit.

-1. Creating a folder, defining the SPEC file and add it into the `/SPECS` directory
+1. Create a folder, defining the SPEC file and add it into the `/SPECS` directory.
-1. Creating the source archive and generating the sha256sum for the package
+2. Create the source archive and generating the sha256sum for the package.
-1. Updating the `cgmanifest.json` file
+3. Update the `cgmanifest.json` file.
-1. Build an image with the package included and test locally
+4. Build an image with the package included and test locally.
-1. Uploading the tar.gz package to the source package repository after is has been tested locally
+5. Upload the tar.gz package to the source package repository after is has been tested locally.

 You need to first install the required build tools for `rpm`.
 On Fedora you can simply install the required packages with: